Cana is the New Eden

 The Harbour of Salvation

 Finally, tying all these images together is the reference in the Liturgy to the “Harbour of Salvation’.
-Knowing that the New Adam is hear to save us from our sins and transform us, we as a Church are travelling through Lent to the harbour of salvation.
+Knowing that the new Adam is here to save us from our sins and transform us, we as a Church are travelling through Lent to the harbour of salvation.

 “O Lord, bless our families and our Lenten journey, that we may reach the harbour of salvation, which is the glorious feast of your Resurrection.”
 (Forgiveness Prayer)